Improved map of Earth wows the world

 The map, a global digital elevation model, was created from images collected by an instrument aboard Terra, the Japanese Advanced Spaceborne Thermal Emission and Reflection Radiometer (ASTER).
 Stereo-pair images were produced by merging two slightly offset two-dimensional images to create the three-dimensional effect of depth.

-Below are two images captured by ASTER and Terra.
-Click on the images for an expanded view.
+Below is an image captured by ASTER and Terra.
+Click on the image for an expanded view.

 The first version of the map was released by NASA and METI in June 2009.
 The improved version of the map adds 260,000 additional stereo-pair images to improve coverage.
 It features improved spatial resolution, increased horizontal and vertical accuracy, more realistic coverage over water bodies and the ability to identify lakes as small as 0.6 miles (1 kilometer) in diameter.